The Neglected Error: False Negatives and the Case for Validating Eliminations: From elimination to incrimination: When false negatives imply false positives

-Suppose there was a murder in which one of the specimens of evidence found at the crime scene was a hair of unknown source.
-Then suppose the police have identified three suspects: two Asian men and an African American man (where race is self-identified).
-A hair microscopist concludes that the hair does not belong to a person of Asian ancestry after studying the characteristics of the questioned hair, such as how curly the hair is, its color, and the ellipticity of its cross-section \citep{deedrick2004microscopy}.
-The microscopist does not draw any further conclusion and says nothing about whether the hair belongs to an African American person.
-However, what is implied by his conclusion in combination with the narrowing of the pool of suspects, is that the African American man must have committed the crime.

-In other words, from looking at the hair samples, the examiner concludes that the samples belonging to the Asian men are excluded when compared to the sample from the crime scene, based on the race of the individual that the examiner believes the hairs belong to.
-This is done without referring to a measure of uncertainty.
-Then, based on additional information about the samples, the examiner concludes that the Black man cannot be excluded as the source of the crime scene hair sample.
-This information is given to the police doing the investigation, as well as to the trier of fact.

-If the pool of suspects could have been selected incorrectly, the uncertainty with that decision should be quantified.
-Second, if the pool was correct, there could be an error with the hair classification based on race.
-The class determination based on race is problematic.
-Superficially, if one thinks about the hair of a white individual in the hair of a Black individual and the hair of an Asian individual, one can imagine that these are different.
-But what if someone is of mixed race?
-Analysts might say that the individual will have hair that most resembles one race.
-But is this based on empirical research?
-Researchers argue that race determinations are flawed \citep{cole2023microscopic}.
-Absent empirical evidence, we might be inclined to take the examiner's conclusion as absolute, i.e., meaning that P(Hair $|$ Asian) is zero.
-This would not have happened if there were empirically estimated errors for the method.

-The ``pool'' is outside the purview of the examiner, but the exclusion is used to reach an identification.
+The selection of a ``pool'' is outside the purview of the examiner, but the elimination is used to reach an identification by other actors in the process.
 How complete is the set of hypotheses to be considered?
 How accurate is the selection of the ``pool'' of suspects?
-Without answers to these questions, the conclusion to the compound hypothesis (hair microscopy plus closed pool of suspects) could lead to false positive errors.
+Without answers to these questions, the conclusion to the compound hypothesis (firearms comparison plus closed pool of sources) could lead to false positive errors.
+The forensic examiner should not know that the investigators have a closed pool or the size of the pool.
+The forensic examiner should simply be asked to analyze the evidence without any context.
+The forensic examiner should remain context-free \cite{dror2015context}.
+They should warn investigators that they should not use a process of elimination to determine an identification.
+An inclusion in the pool of potential contributors is not an identification.

-The risk of using exclusions with compound hypotheses can be formalized as follows.
-For $E_0$ the event that the two pieces of evidence $x$ and $y$ have the same source, and $I$ the additional task-relevant information given to the examiner (such as, whether the hair was outdoors, where it could have degraded).
-The task for the forensic examiner is to determine the likelihood ratio,